scaleoutsoftware/JavaDigitalTwinCore/README.md

                     .build();
 ```

-To add Kafka as a data source for DigitalTwin messages, you can use the datasource API:
+To use Kafka as a data source for DigitalTwin messages, you can use the datasource API:

 ```
 KafkaEndpoint kafkaEndpoint = new KafkaEndpointBuilder(new File("/path/to/server.properties"))